-We assessed the feasibility of combining some models of products while not eliminating the range of products nor compromising the quality of energy efficiencies of the products that we offer.
-Products which have close or similar capacities and performance are combined in our new G5 series heat-exchangers to offer customers easier selection options.
+We continued to assess our lines of products and product models for the feasibility of combining some models of products while not eliminating the range of products nor compromising the quality of energy efficiencies of the products that we offer.
+In FY2019, we have combined our FEM and FEME low temperature chiller and mid temperature G5 chiller ranges, reducing the number of models by approximately 17% and 15% respectively.